 \subsection{Planned features}

 Future iterations of \CPSLint are planned to bring features that would better serve the needs of the domain for which it is built.
 The declarative nature of the syntax of \CPSLint makes the language relatively easy to extend at the syntax level, with new features requiring only minor edits of the grammar.
 The main additions would be to introduce the concept of domain-specific units (Volt, Watt, mAh) as native data types.
 This would enable us to perform safe and simple type conversions on columns.
-Another extension of applicability is support more data source formats, e.g., HDF5 files or time-series databases.
+Another extension improving applicability, is to support more data source formats, e.g., HDF5 files or time-series databases.
 Future iterations of \CPSLint could support compartmentalisation based on numerical columns, where, for instance, time-series data is cut according to peaks, valleys, and plateaus in these values.
 This is useful in cases where the data cannot be cut based on clear logged indicators due to their absence, unreliability, or corrupt state.

 Another extension that would make the language more broadly applicable is the support for custom Python libraries within the compiler pipeline.
 These would contain functions taking either a \texttt{DataFrame} (for operations at the table level) or a \texttt{Series} (for operations at the column level) as their input.
 In this way, users can add their own case-specific algorithms to preprocess data using \CPSLint.
-An example of what this extension could look like is depicted in \Cref{lst:pylibs}.
+An example of how such an extension could look like is depicted in \Cref{lst:pylibs}.